cs-21-pt-9-01/rapl.rs/README.md

 By default, `benchmark` expects `<program>` to be executable - alternatively you can specify a runner, e.g., `bash`, with `-r, --runner`.
 Additionally, `benchmark` expects `<program>` to terminate on its own - if this is not the case for your benchmark, see [`benchmark-int`](#benchmark-int).

+To allow a cooldown period between benchmarks, specify an interval in seconds with `-i, --interval`.

 ```
 raplrs-benchmark 0.1.0
 Measure power consumption of a oneshot script